aerickson/test_repo/README.md

 # install this repo's pre-commit hooks
 pre-commit install

+# see that no files are checked unless they're staged (or in -a/-all mode)
+pre-commit run

 # run on all files with verbose
 pre-commit run --all --verbose
 # It should complain about bad urls in bad.txt.